Interview: Behind the Scenes with 'Hanna' Director Joe Wright

 "She's a bit more serious than she was when she was twelve-years-old.
 But maybe that's a good thing.
 As an actress she has evolved.
 She's more controlled in her craft.

+For HANNA, Saoirse trained in self-defense and martial arts to take on grown men but Jim told his stunt men and Eric Bana to not hold back on the 16 year old during her fight scenes.
+Jim joked it wasn't the men who were in danger.
 "Everyone was a bit nervous that she was this little girl and therefore might get hurt.
 Actually they were in far more danger in getting hurt by her than she was of them.
 I needed to make sure that they weren't too shy about filling their roles."

 For more with the director and a behind the scenes look at HANNA, check out the video above.
+HANNA is in movie theaters April 8, 2011.